Shikaga/story/index.md

 The daily ebb and flow of Meranis' power was just another trial that Emlyn had become accustomed to.
 The heady intoxication that Meranis offered when it was directly above her on a clear day was equally matched by the incredible withdrawal she felt just before its dawn.

-The twelve bells that rang between Meranis slipping below the horizon and it's reappearance the next day were the slowest Emlyn could imagine.
-When Meranis set, it was like holding one's breath.
+The twelve bells that rang between Meranis slipping below the horizon and it's reappearance the next day were the longest Emlyn could imagine.
+When Meranis set, it was like holding ones breath.
 At first it wasn't so bad, just a little odd.

 After eight bells had rung out she was genuinely gasping for a proverbial breath.
-While it didn't affect her body in any noticeable way, cut still cut her mind like a blade.
+While it didn't affect her body in any noticeable way, the withdrawal cut her mind like a blade.

 By the time the twelfth bell rung out signalling Meranis' reappearance, she had nearly given up, just in time for the satiating breeze of relief.

-But over time one can get used to any suffering.
-What had left her in agony in her childhood had shrunk to a small throbbing, which rested upon her body int he darkest hours.
+But over time one can get used to any amount of suffering.
+What had left her in agony in her childhood had shrunk to a small throbbing, which rested upon her body in the darkest hours.

 But the previous few days had not been easy for her.
 A heavy sea fog had descended upon their ship, obscuring the sun and Meranis alike.
 At first the loss was simply an irritation, the feeling of an insect running lightly across ones arm.

 After two days of only the briefest rays of Meranis breaking through the cloud, Emlyn felt positively rotten.
 A persistent throbbing headache beat upon her and her temperament was short.

-By the third day, Emlyn just tried to sleep her pain away.
-Upon awakening, Orin would try his best to get her to eat something, but she had lost all hunger, her energy sapped and a body wracked with chronic throbbing pain.
-After swallowing what she could she returned to bed and waited for sleep to relieve her pain.
+By the third day, Emlyn just tried to sleep her agonising hours away.
+Upon awakening, Orin would try his best to get her to eat something, but she had lost all appetite, her energy sapped and a body wracked with a chronic throbbing pain.
+After swallowing what little she could she returned to bed and waited for sleep to relieve her pain.

 And just when she thought all was lost, the fog had lifted and Meranis had come shining through.
 Everything shifted into color, over-saturated and vibrant.
-The creaking of ropes and the fluttering of canvas, that had previously grated on Emlyn's exhausted mind, now seemed to sing of a beauty of the world.
-The setting sun reflecting off the small breaking waves now filled the world with a kaleidoscope of color and joy.
+The creaking of ropes and the fluttering of canvas, that had previously grated on Emlyn's exhausted mind, now seemed to sing of a beauty of the world and the setting sun reflecting off the small breaking waves now filled the world with a kaleidoscope of color.

 Emlyn moved her face closer to the window of the carriage and felt the last rays of Meranis, fill her as it once again began to set.